Visible form fields, submit buttons, disabled states, labels, and action targets

 Broken contact or thank-you paths sampled from public page links

-Mobile first-screen evidence for contact actions when browser checks are available
+Mobile first-screen evidence for contact actions when public evidence supports it

-Issue IDs, affected URLs, evidence summaries, fix notes, and retest steps in the paid report
+Issue IDs, pages to fix, what SiteLeak found, fix notes, and retest steps in the Fix Packet

 People search for contact form problems when a site appears online but inquiries feel unreliable.
-The useful answer is not a vague score; it is the affected URL, the public evidence, and a fix that can be retested.
+The useful answer is not a vague score; it is the page to fix, the public evidence, and a fix that can be retested.

 SiteLeak does not submit the form, upload files, create CRM records, or enter private customer information.
-It reads public form and browser evidence that can be reproduced after a fix.
+It reads public form and public page details that can be reproduced after a fix.

 The free scan shows the top signals.
-The full report is for handing the issue to a site editor with every affected URL, severity, screenshot context where available, fix note, PDF-ready packet, and a clear retest step.
+The Fix Packet is for handing the issue to a site editor with every page to fix, priority, what SiteLeak found, fix note, PDF-ready packet, and a clear retest step.

 Use this page when the buyer suspects a contact form is not working and needs public evidence before asking a site editor or provider to fix it.